 The Xcel program is an alternative competitive program offering flexibility to coaches and gymnasts; its goal is to provide gymnasts of varying abilities and commitment levels with the opportunity for a rewarding gymnastics experience.

-Junior Olympic Program Levels 1-10: Gymnastics Canada follows the American competitive structure called Junior Olympics.
+CPP Levels 1-10: Gymnastics Canada follows the American competitive structure called Developmental Program, in Canada the Canadian Competitive Program.
 Within this program there are 10 levels.
 Level 1 – 5 are compulsory routines for all athletes.
 Athletes level 6 or higher have personalized routines that have specific requirements.